Julineo/ExcelSQL/README.md

-The file shows technique that allows you to do fast batch updates/inserts/selects using Excel and SQL.
+This repository shows a technique that allows you to do fast batch updates/inserts/selects using Excel and SQL.

+Suppose you had been asked to update some records in database.
 How can you process hundreeds of records in a butch?

 Import excel spreadshit to database and writ some update with subquery.
 Or write a query direcly and brake a keyboard by typing commas after ID's.